umdenes100/MachineLearningPilot/README.md

 8. : )))))

 How you choose to collect data is up to you.
 There are 4 choose 2 = 6 permutations for the ML mission site's plantable layout.
 But also, we have provided arucos that will allow you to do image manipulations (to possibly make more than 1 prediction per image if you change the handler function).
 There is not a correct answer, and that is the beauty of this course and pilot.

+# Final Notices:

+Feedback is critical to making sure everything goes well.
+If you have any feedback or suggestions, shoot it to a TF or jstone14@terpmail.umd.edu

 Here is a chat GPT generated good luck message:
     Dear Students of ENES100,